Get in touch

 In 1857, the chapel was nearly wholly destroyed by fire, and the London Congregational Society erected a new building.
 The building was then taken down again and rebuilt as Whitefield’s Tabernacle or Whitefield’s Central Mission in 1899.
 During this time, it served as a model of the institutional church movement.

 This Victorian church was almost completely destroyed by the last V-2 rocket to fall on London on Palm Sunday, 25 March 1945.
+Nine people died in the blast.
 After a long campaign to rebuild the church, the current (fourth) building was opened in 1958 with a footprint similar to the previous church.

 The Whitefield congregation, part of the United Reformed Church, disbanded in the late 1970s, and the American Church has been the main occupant ever since.